Did you know there is a proper way to fold and hang tie-up valance curtains? Let me show you how with this simple accordion folding method.

-First, I found these tie-up valance curtains over on Etsy.
+To begin, I found these valance curtains over on Etsy.

 This post may contain affiliate links which won’t change your price but will share some commission.”

-The windows here at our home in Maine are smaller than the average windows, as they were designed to fit an Early American style home.
+The windows at our home in Maine are smaller than the average windows, as they were designed to fit an Early American-style home.

-I wanted a valance that would let the light flow in and still be charming enough for this old home.
+I wanted a tie up valance that would let the light flow in and still be charming enough for this old home.

-When I started to hang them up, I realized that I did not know how to properly hang a tie-up valance curtain.
+When I started hanging the valances, I realized that I did not know how to hang a tie up valance curtain properly.
 Do you?

-So after doing my research, I learned that this accordion-style folding method is both simple and works beautifully on tie-up valance curtains.
-And I wanted to share it with you here today.
+After doing my research, I learned that this accordion-style folding method is simple and works beautifully on tie up valance curtains.
+I wanted to share it with you today.

-Iron the panels including the ribbons that are attached.
-Don’t skip this step friends, they’ll look so much nicer freshly ironed!
+Including the attached ribbons.
+Don’t skip this step, friends; the valances will look so much nicer freshly ironed!

-Tie each attached ribbon that comes with your tie-up valance curtains like this.
+That comes with your window valance curtains like this.
 Refer to the full tutorial video for more details.

-Measure how low you want your valance curtain to fall from the top of the window.
-An average length is a quarter of the way down the window.
-Or at the bottom of the top window pane.
+Measure how low you want your window valance to fall from the top of the window.
+The average length is a quarter of the way down the window or at the bottom of the top window pane.

 Do not knot the ribbon!
-Just the first fold-over of a knot will due and use the back ribbon to tie forward for a clean look.
+Just the first fold-over of a knot will do.
+Use the back ribbon to tie forward for a clean look.
 Refer to the full tutorial video for more details.

 Then fold the opposite way and keep folding like a fan upwards until you reach where the ribbons are tied together.
 Refer to the full tutorial video for more details.

-I don’t recommend tieing the ribbons into knots as an FYI, as it will only wrinkle the ribbons more.
+I don’t recommend tying the ribbons into knots as an FYI, as it will only wrinkle the ribbons more.

-You may leave the ribbon hanging as it is too, or tie them into bows from here, which is what I did.
+You may leave the valance ribbon hanging as it is, too, or tie them into bows from here, which is what I did.
 I then cut the bow’s length to fit the valance size on each of our windows.

-Once you have completed one valance, the rest will take you no time at all.
+Once you have completed one tie up window valance, the rest will take you no time at all.

 How do you dress up a window valance?

 You can change out the ribbons and ties anytime you like.
-You can also change the way you tie the ribbons from bows to double bows, or simply let the ribbon hang.
+You can also change how you tie the ribbons from bows to double bows or simply let the ribbon hang.

-Here you can see the valances in our small kitchen windows.
+Here, you can see the window valances displayed in our small windows in our country kitchen.

 You may also enjoy the post, Leaning into Grandmillennial Style with These Fabulous Drapes.